 1. Lead generation

-This is the process by which you increase the number of potential customers that you contact, or who contact you, and you do this via your marketing strategies and materials.
+This is the process by which you increase the number of potential customers that you contact, or who contact you (leads).
+This is achieved by your marketing activities and materials.
 Remember, marketing should be viewed as an investment, not an expense – for every £1 that you invest, more than £1 should come in through increased sales.
 Lead generation, or buying customers, is the most expensive of the 5 ways to implement, so we would normally recommend that you concentrate on the other 4 ways first.

 Top tips for increased lead generation are: